bcgov/data-publication/pages/dsg_data_classification_hierarchy.md

 DATA STANDARDS AND GUIDELINES - BC GEOGRAPHIC WAREHOUSE
 # DATA CLASSIFICATION HIERARCHY

-Data within this page defines each data classification and their hierarchy.
+Data that is stored in the BC Geographic Warehouse is classified into like groupings (known as schemas).
+These groupings are are also used for layerfile presenations in iMapBC and the Layerfile Library.

 -----------------------

-# Audience

-The content below is meant for all users of the BC Geographic Warehouse (BCGW).

 # Purpose

-This page provides the intended audience with the category levels of hierarchy and their associated definitions.
+This page describes the data classification hierarchy and definitions.

 -------------------------

+# Audience

+The content below is meant for all users of the BC Geographic Warehouse (BCGW), iMapBC and the Layerfile Library within ArcGIS.

 ## CATEGORY LEVEL DEFINITIONS

 The following table provides the following:

 + **Level 1** category names
   + Associated **Level 2** category names
 + **Definition** for each level category

 |**Level 1 Category Name**|**Level 2 Category Name**|**Category Definition**|